Skip to main content

 “Tell the ministers they can come and see me.”
 She stopped at the threshold at his words.
 “I promise not to talk about work.”
 She nodded and left.

 Ishaan Dev was lying in his bed, utterly bored with staring at the ceiling.
-His throat tasted funny credit to the drink he was forced to have and Mallal stood breathing at his neck, irking him more.
+His throat tasted funny, credit of the drink he was forced to have, and Mallal stood breathing down his neck, irking him more.
 The man was like a robot.
 He didn’t move or talk and stared with cold eyes.
 He made Ishaan Dev feel that he liked Devdoot more.
 He had never had bodyguards in his entire life.
-He wondered what the conversation about his security was, that prompted Priyambada to take such measures.
+He wondered what the conversation about his security was that prompted Priyambada to take such measures.
 Was she hurt?
 He couldn’t ask.

 “Urvi.”
 She said, “Take that back where it belongs.”
 Priyambada avoided looking at Ishaan Dev as she spoke.
 Urvi noticed the awkward faces and smiled inwardly, nodding at her words.